 Teacher (primary): job description

-Primary school teachers provide initial compulsory education for children up to the age of 11, typically teaching a broad range of curriculum subjects.
+Primary school teachers provide education for children up to the age of 11, typically teaching a broad range of subjects.

-Primary school teachers typically teach the broad range of subjects included in the national curriculum, with particular emphasis on the core subjects of literacy, numeracy and science.
-Some specialise in a particular subject, such as maths, languages or science, and there are teacher training courses to support this.
+Primary school teachers usually teach the broad range of subjects included in the national curriculum, with particular emphasis on the core subjects of literacy, numeracy and science.
+Some specialise in a particular subject such as maths, languages or science.

 Typical responsibilities include:

 Our advice on primary education will give you more insight into what it’s like to work in this area.

 Your starting salary is likely to be £25,000 to £32,000.
 There’s a salary scale for teachers in state-controlled schools that’s negotiated between unions and employers.
 You’ll start at the bottom of the scale and work your way up as you gain experience.
 Take a look at our teaching salary guide for the latest pay scale.